ntnhon/MaterialActionSheetController/README.md

 - [x] Using closures to callback when controller is about to dismiss
 - [x] 2 built-in themes: light & dark
 - [x] Customizable header
+- [x] Swift 3 compliant

 ## Todos

-- Swift 3 compliant
 - Present on iPad as a pop-up
 - Documenting

 ## Requirements

 - iOS 8.0+
-- Xcode 7.3
+- Xcode 8
+- Swift 3

 ## Installation